abuiles/ember-101/hands-on.md

 ### The Dashboard

-By default we'll use the **Application Index Route** as the dashboard, for now we are going to create the file **app/templates/index.hbs** and  write **<h2>Dashboard</h2>**.
+By default, we'll use the **Application Index Route** as the dashboard.
+For now, we are going to create the file **app/templates/index.hbs** and  write **<h2>Dashboard</h2>**.

-Let's move on next with more functionality.
+Let's move on with more functionality.

 ## Articles Resource

-With our **Friend**s CRUD ready,we can start lending articles to them, let's create an articles resource:
+With our **Friends** CRUD ready, we can start lending articles.

+Let's create an articles resource:

 ~~~~~~~~
 $ ember generate resource articles description:string createdAt:date state:string notes:string